What is the best way to get to the Sacré-Coeur in Montmartre?

 Another alternative on this line is Lamarck-Caulaincourt station, which will have you arrive to the North, at the foot of the hill, and allow you to climb uphill from “the other side” of Montmartre.
 This climb would be less scenic and impressive, but it would allow you to walk through the real Montmartre, away from the tourists’ paths.

-Like most Metro stations in Paris, these detailed above are mostly NOT adapted to wheelchairs and strollers.
+These detailed above are mostly NOT adapted to wheelchairs and strollers.
 You might want to look at buses (especially line 30, stop “Anvers – Sacré Coeur”) instead, if you are in need of a wheelchair-accessible transportation.

 By taking crowded Rue de Steinkerque from Anvers station, or by taking Rue Yvonne le Tac and Rue Tardieu from Abbesses station, you reach the Funicular station in less than five minutes.